just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md

 ---
 layout: default
-title: xDai Worker Proposal Guide
+title: xDai Contributor Proposal Guide
-parent: Worker Proposals
+parent: Contributor Proposals
 grand_parent: Contributor Hub
 nav_order: 1
 ---

-#  xDai Worker Proposal Guide
+#  xDai Contributor Proposal Guide

 ___

 ## Intro:

--   Congratulations on getting the signal to submit a worker proposal to DXdao!
+-   Congratulations on getting the signal to submit a contributor proposal to DXdao!

--   At this point, you’ve started the onboarding process, posted a draft of your worker proposal on <a href="https://daotalk.org" target="_blank">Daotalk</a>, and the proposal was signalled for an on-chain DXdao vote.
+-   At this point, you’ve started the onboarding process, posted a draft of your contributor proposal on <a href="https://daotalk.org" target="_blank">Daotalk</a>, and the proposal was signalled for an on-chain DXdao vote.

--   For details on what should be in the worker proposal, visit the [Worker Proposals]({% link docs/ContributorHub/worker-proposals/index.md %}) section.
+-   For details on what should be in the contributor proposal, visit the [Contributor Proposals]({% link docs/ContributorHub/contributor-proposals/index.md %}) section.

--   After the <a href="https://alchemy.daostack.io/dao/0x519b70055af55a007110b4ff99b0ea33071c720a/proposal/0x2a4f24200eb1ef626e9aea29bad2494689f979c00c6fff17b5b0cd38712be426" target="_blank">xDai authorization proposal</a> , workers can now submit proposals on xDXdao base on xDai and save gas.
+-   After the <a href="https://alchemy.daostack.io/dao/0x519b70055af55a007110b4ff99b0ea33071c720a/proposal/0x2a4f24200eb1ef626e9aea29bad2494689f979c00c6fff17b5b0cd38712be426" target="_blank">xDai authorization proposal</a> , contributors can now submit proposals on xDXdao base on xDai and save gas.

-## When to Submit Your Worker Proposal:
+## When to Submit Your Contributor Proposal:

--   How long a boosted worker proposal would take depends on funding and voting power scheme.
+-   How long a boosted contributor proposal would take depends on funding and voting power scheme.
 For mainnet DXdao that’s 7 days to pass after boosting, and for xDXdao on xDai that’s 4 days.
 Boosted proposals can pass with a relative majority.

 -   If a proposal is not boosted, the voting period will last 21 days.
 Unboosted proposals must pass with an absolute majority.

 -   A proposal is generally eligible to be boosted 1 day after it’s been posted on Alchemy.
 Boosting a proposal is a ‘bet’ that the proposal will pass.
 Boosters receive a reward if the proposal passes and lose their stake if the proposal fails.
-You can boost your own worker proposal once it is eligible to be boosted, request to be boosted from a member of the Contributor Experience squad or any DXdao community member.
+You can boost your own contributor proposal once it is eligible to be boosted, request to be boosted from a member of the Contributor Experience squad or any DXdao community member.

--   **The Point**:  *If you intend to receive payment for your work with DXdao by a certain date, you must submit your Alchemy worker proposal at least 1 week in advance and request to have it boosted the next day, in order for the voting period to shrink to 1 week.*
+-   **The Point**:  *If you intend to receive payment for your work with DXdao by a certain date, you must submit your Alchemy contributor proposal at least 1 week in advance and request to have it boosted the next day, in order for the voting period to shrink to 1 week.*

 -   An explanation of Daostack’s holographic consensus from its architect can be found <a href="https://daostack.zendesk.com/hc/en-us/articles/360002000537-Genesis-Protocol-v0-2-Parameters-Explained" target="_blank">here</a>.